-The tax comprises one part of the Federal Insurance Contributions Act (FICA).
+The Medicare tax makes up one part of the Federal Insurance Contributions Act (FICA).
 Employers are required by law to collect both Medicare and Social Security tax and submit the money to the Internal Revenue Service (IRS) on a quarterly basis.
-The money is then placed into a government trust fund to be used to help cover the medical expenses of the elderly and qualified citizens.
+That money is then placed into a government trust fund to be used to help cover the medical expenses of the Medicare population.

-If I am self-employed, how much do I have to pay in Medicare taxes?
+If I’m self-employed, how much do I have to pay in Medicare taxes?

 When am I eligible to begin receiving Medicare?

 You’re eligible for Medicare at age 65 unless you qualify based on disability.
 Your initial enrollment window for Medicare starts three months before the month you turn 65 and runs for three months after that month, for a total of 7 months.

 If you qualify for Medicare based on disability instead of age, then enrollment may differ for you.
 Contact Medicare or Social Security for specifics about enrollment.